kodecocodes/i10t/user-notifications/user-notifications.markdown

 content.categoryIdentifier = newCuddlePixCategoryName
 ```

-The `UNNotificationRequest` created in this method will now use `newCuddlePixCategoryName` as a `categoryIdentifier` for its content. `newCuddlePixCategoryName` is a string constant defined in the starter that matches the one you placed in the extension plist: *newCuddlePix*.
+The `UNNotificationRequest` created in this method will now use `newCuddlePixCategoryName` as a `categoryIdentifier` for its content. `newCuddlePixCategoryName` is a string constant defined in the starter that matches the one you placed in the extension plist: "newCuddlePix".

 When the system prepares to deliver a notification, it will check the notification's category identifier and try to find an extension registered to handle it.
 In this case, that is the extension you just created.